Drjey90/6-simple-prototyping-steps/src/setup.md

 layout: "_layouts/base.njk"
 title: "Project Setup"

-page:
 subtitle: "Setup a clean base to build your project under the right foundation"
 primary_msg: "Start by setting up your project folder and organise your files following a clear structure to work efficiently."
 description: "Build your project under the right foundation with a clear file architecture, HTML, JS, CSS and other assetsto gain efficiency and performance."

-pagesubnav:
 pageNumber: '2'
 nextUrl: '/semantic-html/'
 nextUrlText: 'HTML & Accessibility'
 previousUrlText: 'Home'
 previousUrl: '/'
 ---

 Since your website will require HTML, stylesheets, and media content to work, you will be required to make changes in various places to implement your designs.